livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-By setting the vote parameter to "0", the system will retrieve the latest versions of down-voted objects, allowing users to access data that others might have found less relevant or disagreed with.
+By setting the vote parameter to "0," the system will retrieve the latest versions of down-voted objects, allowing users to access data that they or others might have found less relevant or disagreed with.
 This functionality provides a comprehensive view of the data landscape within the 2WAY system, accommodating different perspectives and preferences.

 Upon receiving these JSON documents, the Message Manager processes the request by first interacting with the Graph Manager to identify the relevant nodes within the Graph in RAM.
 It then uses the resulting record IDs to query data from the database with the help of the Storage Manager.
 The system ensures that the queried objects match the specified parameters, including object type, degree of separation, and vote status, before returning the data to the frontend.